dottjt/plastic/other/unused/07-gun-unused.md

 and other lactose-intolerant odities

  A plastic edge with a plantain for violence.
 I clawed my way through the interior of the store,

+Yes, much did my stomach churn at the thought.

+intuition for 2nd place